SAS-Systems/Unveiled-Documentation/SRS/SRS.md

 ### 1.2 Scope
 This software specification applies to the whole "Unveiled" application.
 The application consists of two parts: The first part is an
 Android-App, which allows users to take pictures and videos with their smartphone.
 It establishes a livestream to a server which stores the captured media in a private library.
-The second part is a website allowing users to browse, download and publish their own media.
+The second part is a website allowing users to browse, download and manage their own media.

 ### 1.3 Definitions, Acronyms and Abbreviations
 In this section definitions and explanations of acronyms and abbreviations are listed to help the reader to understand these.